zloylos/telegram-bot-node/README.md

   user: {} || undefined // telegram user
 };
 ```
-For use plugins you must set type of plugin.
-Allowed types stores in `MESSAGE_TYPES` var.
+For use plugins you must set type of a plugin.
+Allowed types store in `MESSAGE_TYPES` var.
 ```js
 var MESSAGE_TYPES = require('telegram-bot-node').MESSAGE_TYPES;
 ```